 Why Your Leads Aren’t Converting (Even If Traffic Is Growing)

-For Australian B2B businesses, there's a frustrating paradox: you've invested in SEO, paid ads, and content marketing.
-Traffic is climbing, but your pipeline isn't filling.
-You're generating hundreds of leads that never become customers.
-The problem isn't volume, it's conversion discipline.
+There’s a frustrating paradox in B2B marketing: you invest in SEO, paid ads, and content marketing, traffic increases, but your pipeline doesn’t grow at the same pace.
+You generate leads, but many never become customers.
+The problem isn’t volume, it’s conversion discipline.

 What it is

-You're attracting visitors who aren't a good fit for your solution.
-They might be curious, but they lack budget, authority, or a genuine need.
-This leak appears when you optimise for traffic volume instead of qualified traffic.
+You’re attracting visitors who aren’t a good fit for your solution.
+They may be interested, but they lack budget, authority, or a clear need.
+This often happens when you optimise for traffic volume instead of qualified traffic.

 Where conversion leaks